 1 Point source emissions are defined as emissions of a known amount from a known location (e.g. a power station).

-2 Emissions Trading Scheme point emissions estimates for Air Quality pollutants based on reported carbon emissions combustion and ETS point sources not meeting the large point source modelling criteria have been modelled using an area source dispersion kernel.
+2 Emissions Trading Scheme point emissions estimates for Air Quality pollutants based on reported carbon emissions

 3 Area source emissions are defined as 'diffuse emissions' from many unspecified locations (e.g. emissions from domestic heating, or from shipping).